-- Straw sun hat – Picked up at the clothing store in Quincy, CA. Worked great for 1,000 miles then it fell apart.
+- Straw sun hat – Picked up in Quincy, CA. Worked great for 1,000 miles then fell apart.

 - Montbell UL Windshirt – At 2.4 oz this was the perfect layer for cool morning starts or extra warmth at an afternoon break.
-Oh so breathable and fit in my pocket for easy access.
+Breathable and fit in my pack’s side pocket for easy access.

 - Montbell UL Thermawrap Jacket – When it got chilly in the desert or in the mountains this layer did the trick.
 I’ve had mine for 5 years and it’s still going strong.
 Thank you ProMountain Sports!

 - Feathered Friends Hummingbird Bag – With 20F rating, I was comfortable in this bag every night, but one.
-Lightweight, compact and oh so warm.
-It’s now my three-season go to bag.
+Lightweight, compact and warm.

-- GoLite Chrome Dome Umbrella – I snickered at Gabriel’s umbrella, but the first really wet rain in the Mojave had me requesting one of these for WA.
+- GoLite Chrome Dome Umbrella – I snickered at Gabriel’s umbrella, but the first really wet rain in the Mojave had me requesting one for up north.
 Kept me nice and dry and minimized the drenching of the rain jacket and the pack.

-- Lunar Duo by Six Moon Designs – Our tent weighs less than 2 pounds, is enough for two people to move around without crowding, a 6’4″ man can sit up in it without hitting his head, breezy mesh lining kept good air flow and kept the insects out(!), and it has doors on both sides.
-We loved our tent!
+- Lunar Duo by Six Moon Designs – Our tent weighs about 2 pounds, provides enough space for two people to move around without crowding, a 6’4″ person can sit up in it without hitting their head, the breezy mesh lining allowed for good air flow and kept the insects out, and it has doors on both sides.
+We love our tent!

 - Bug net – This kept me sane while we hiked through parts of the Sierra and Oregon.
 Were it not for my bug net I would have been a VERY unhappy hiker.
-With the mosquitoes at bay, I didn’t have to use DEET or other pesticides.
+With the mosquitoes at bay, I didn’t have to use DEET or other chemical deterents.